Redesign the user experience of AML and compliance tools for fintech teams.

 Designs for all the different states for when users try to find a customer

-USER CASE Details
+CASE Details

 Case details are meant to be a comprehensive knowledge base of a user's demographic, financial and transaction history on a financial platform.